Senior Full Stack Web Developer

 - Find and fix issues in the product.

-- Review other engineers’ pull requests to maintain a high-quality code base.
+- Participate constructively in pull requests to maintain a high-quality code base.

 - Support and engage with our users by participating in our on-call rotation.